Send messages in channels to communicate with colleagues, give notes and feedback, and facilitate collaboration.

 The workbook channel can be accessed via the workbook messages icon in the top right of your worksheet.

+The cell channel allows you to comment on the data in a specific cell.
+Use the cell channel to ask questions or make comments about the data in a cell.
 Like the row channel, cells with messages are demarcated by a yellow flag in the top right corner.

 Types of Channel Messages